mokarakaya/machine-learning-and-python-notes/machine-learning/algorithms/002-decision-trees.md

   - Replace subtree with the majority class in the subtree.
   - Replace subtree with the most frequently used branch.
 - Postpruning tends to give better results than prepruning since decisions are made on fully grown tree.

-# Random Forest

-- Random forests ensemble many decision trees.
-- We can create different decision trees by randomly sampling the dataset, or randomly using a subset of the features.
-- We lose interpretability by using random-forests.

 # AdaBoost
 - Adaboost is an ensemble algorithm for decision trees.
 It is generally used for binary classification.